psimonson/boot32-barebones/README.md

  - Install required tools for Debian based distros below.

-    1 - build-essential\
-    2 - nasm\
-    3 - qemu-system (installs everything for qemu).
+		sudo apt install -y build-essential nasm qemu-system wodim

  - How to compile?

-    1 - make run (builds and runs in qemu).\
+		1 - make run (builds and runs in qemu).
-    2 - make debug (builds and runs in qemu with gdb debugging).\
+		2 - make debug (builds and runs in qemu with gdb debugging).
-    3 - make disk - builds floppy.img (you can write that to a floppy).\
+		3 - make disk - builds floppy.img (you can write that to a floppy).
 		4 - make cdrom - builds cdrom.iso (you can write this to cdrom).

  - How to write to disk?